WHOIGit/ifcb-data-sharer/README.md

 ## Notes on data syncing

 The data sync is a one-way sync from your IFCB device to WHOI's cloud storage.
 IF you add new files to the IFCB that are not currently present in the cloud or update existing files, then those files will be uploaded and synced.
 However, if you delete files from the IFCB device, this WILL NOT delete those files from the cloud.

+## Windows version

+To sync data from a Windows-based system, you can download the `ifcb-file-watcher-windows` script and follow the same general instructions as Linux.